emmettng/emmettng/content/haskell/Monad-Reader.md

 ```

 4. Now we would like to:
-    1. Serialize the core output of each core functions to the disk.
+    1. Serialize the output of each core functions to the disk.
-    2. If relative env information is new , we do the calculation.
+    2. If env information is new , we do the calculation.
     3. If previous calculation is new, we do this calculation.
     4. otherwise, we deserialize what we saved on the disk.

-5. we need to name each stage
+5. we need to name each stage/computation
 `type StageName = String`

 6. information need for core function `a -> b` now need to embellished with a `Boolean` type to indicate the serialization status.